-- Typical program length is 21 months, with 39 credits
+- Typical program length is 21 months with 38 units.

-- Wide range of scholarship and financial aid options
+- A wide range of scholarship and financial aid options.

-- Classes begin each fall at USF’s Downtown San Francisco and Sacramento campuses.
-Also offered in a 100% online format.
+- Classes begin each fall at the USF Downtown San Francisco campus.
+Also offered in fall, spring and summer, 100% online.

 - Accredited by NASPAA, the foremost membership organization of graduate programs in public administration, public policy, public affairs, and public & nonprofit management in the US and around the world.

 - Ranked among the Best Public Affairs Programs by the U.S. News & World Report.

 - A Health Services Administration concentration offers students a specialized public management degree designed for a career in the U.S. healthcare system.

 - The MPA program is also offered 100% online.